-The Industrial Workers proposes to first unite all workers within one organization, classified in the various departments representing their several trades and occupations, to bring them all into harmonious economic relations with each other.
-The next thing is to co-ordinate themselves within their several industries with an eye to operating these industries
+The Industrial Workers propose first to unite all workers within one organization, classified in the various departments representing their several trades and occupations, to bring them all into harmonious economic relation with each other.
+The next thing is to coordinate them within their several industries with an eye to operating these industries when they secure control of them.
+That is the central function of the new union, and by far the most important one.

-The old union never makes any reference to industrial self-control, because so far as the old union is concerned wage-slavery is to prevail forever.
+The old union never makes any reference to industrial self-control, because, so far as the old union is concerned, wage-slavery is to prevail forever.